saurabhgupta050890/transaction-sms-parser/docs/UNIT_TESTS.md

 ## Test Data prepareration

-On Android you can use [SMS, Call - XML, PDF, CSV(Super Backup & Restore)](https://play.google.com/store/apps/details?id=com.greenchills.superbackup) to export inbox as csv
+1. On Android you can use [SMS, Call - XML, PDF, CSV(Super Backup & Restore)](https://play.google.com/store/apps/details?id=com.greenchills.superbackup) to export inbox as csv
+2. Put the .csv files in `data/csv`
+3. Run script `node scripts/prepareTestData.js`
+4. 2 excel files will be genrated `filtered.xlsx` and `ignored.xlsx`
+5. Append contents of `filtered.xlsx` to `testCases.xlsx`

+Note: `ignored.xlsx` might also contain tranaction messages which were not able to parse.